| LIME PLASTER - Faux

 to a fancy label for their creations.
 The art would speak for

+itself.
 Over time I've had the

 opportunity to discuss the merits of synthetic vs. lime based